factorhouse/slipway/README.md

 Slipway holds close to Jetty idioms for configuration rather than presenting a simplified DSL.

-Slipway takes a map of namespaced configuration.
+Slipway takes a single map of namespaced configuration.
+Namespaces correspond to Jetty domain models, and can be considered as separate maps and then merged.

 ### :slipway